-Angela Ellis Paine is a research fellow at the Third Sector Research Centre at the University of Birmingham.
+Angela Ellis Paine is Research Fellow at the Third Sector Research Centre at the University of Birmingham.

 Irene Hardill is Professor of Public Policy at Northumbria University.

-Rose Lindsey is a senior research fellow at the University of Southampton.
+Rose Lindsey is Senior Research Fellow at the University of Southampton.

-Rob Macmillan is a principal research fellow at Sheffield Hallam University.
+Rob Macmillan is Principal Research Fellow at Sheffield Hallam University.

 three Positioning voluntary action in social welfare